eathieniti/origin_of_life/README.md

   This is an extension of the 3-point lipids model to change the min_tail_distance in the same run.
 This is to show the transition from micelles to bilayers

-  TODO: merge experiments into main model
+  TODO: merge experiments code into main model or inherit functions from it..